kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  64.md

 **What is the best method to accomplish this?
 (Select TWO)**

-- [ ] Remove the EC2 instance from the Target Group
+- [ ] :  Remove the EC2 instance from the Target Group

-- [ ] Disable the launch configuration associated with the EC2 instance
+- [ ] :  Disable the launch configuration associated with the EC2 instance

-- [x] Place the EC2 instance that is experiencing issues into the Standby state
+- [x] :  Place the EC2 instance that is experiencing issues into the Standby state

-- [x] Suspend the scaling processes responsible for launching new instances
+- [x] :  Suspend the scaling processes responsible for launching new instances

-- [ ] Disable the dynamic scaling policy
+- [ ] :  Disable the dynamic scaling policy

-*
+*----

+- #dynamic_scaling_policy #auto_scaling_group #auto_scaling #ec2_instance #scaling_processes
 - hasExplain:: [[explanation_Question  64.md]]